ben-levinson/Order-and-Chaos-Rust/README.md

 ## GUI Plans
 We intend to replace this interface with a GUI using the conrod crate.
 We spent some time looking at several crates for building GUIs in Rust.
 From what we looked at, there wasn't a clear winner, so we picked one that was simple to get working and had examples of similar features to what we want to implement.

 There is a separate directory called GUI Hacking with another Rust project that contains a proof of concept 6x6 clickable grid adapted from a conrod example.
+It may only run correctly in release mode, we're not totally sure why at the moment.
 It currently prints the clicked coordinates to the console, which would easily support the interface to the board module.
 The documentation for the crate is relatively limited, so we are still trying to figure out a good way to dynamically write the piece to the button on the screen.

 ## Things to do